schneems/schneems/_posts/2025-03-26-a-daft-procmacro-trick-how-to-emit-partialcode-errors.md

   - `Ok((T, None))` indicates no errors
   - `Ok((T, Some()))` indicates an error that did not block code generation.
   - `Err()` indicates that code could not be generated due to error

 That last one is verbose, but it prevents representing an invalid state when `None` code and `None` errors are returned simultaneously.

+The downside of this technique is that nothing prevents an early return on error with try (`?`).
+It also forces an either-or scenario.
+The coder can emit an error OR valid data for constructing code, but not both.

+I  was curious how this pattern would look implemented in place of the daft one, so I experimented with a [draft (not daft) PR](https://github.com/schneems/daft/pull/1).

+> Note: The PR is to my own `main` branch, not theirs.
+I don't think any maintainer loves waking up to a giant PR with the words "refactoring" in it.

 ## Wrap up

+We learned why `rust-analyzer` is sensitive to macro output.
+We explored the mechanics that Daft uses to emit code + errors, and  accumulate errors.
+I introduced an alternative error accumulation method and I made some strong statements.
+Namely that emitting code + errors is a nice-to-have while accumulating and emitting all errors is an achievable best practice.

 Coming from Ruby, proc macros are wonderful things that allow Rust developers to write powerful and expressive DSLs, and I love them.
 With the power to meta-program, there's also the possibility to meta-confuse your end user or toolchain (like rust-analyzer).
-I love that the Daft maintainers put as much work and care into the failure modes as the rest of their logic.
+I love that the Daft maintainers put as much work and care into the failure modes as the rest of their logic in addition to accumulating and presenting as many errors as possible.

+I hoped you enjoyed learning about these patterns as much as I did.

-I'm working on a proc-macro tutorial and would love to hear from readers on [Mastodon](https://ruby.social/@Schneems) or Reddit about what real-world patterns you've seen around improving the end-user experience, especially around errors.
+> FYI I'm working on a proc-macro tutorial and would love to hear from readers on [Mastodon](https://ruby.social/@Schneems) or Reddit about what real-world patterns you've seen around improving the end-user experience, especially around errors.